 Sleep apnea and TMJ treatments in in Ottawa, ON

 Chronic headaches and migraines can be painful to the point of being completely debilitating.
 Patients often will seek any form of migraine treatment available.
 However, the best way to address migraine pain is to address the root cause.
 In some cases, that root cause may be TMJ.
 Naturally, relatively few people make the connection while experiencing intense migraine pain that they should be seeing a TMJ expert.
 Jaw tension can absolutely lead to migraines.
 Rather than apply the bandaid fix of painkillers, some patients benefit far more from botox.
 Migraines can be preempted before they even begin, provided that the correct treatment is administered by your TMJ dentist.
 Explore the connection between migraines, headaches, and botox therapy.

 There’s a specific set of reasons that we can treat your migraines in some cases with botox.
 Migraines which come about as a result of TMJ in particular.
-To begin, we should define exactly what TMJ is.

 Temporomandibular Joint Disorder?